 Chin Augmentation (Genioplasty)

-Chin augmentation (genioplasty) can often produce a dramatic and gratifying outcome.
+Chin augmentation (chin implant) can often produce a dramatic and gratifying outcome.
 The goal of the procedure is to balance the profile by enhancing a weak chin and improving overall facial harmony.
 A weak chin will often make the face appear 'bird-like' and pointy and may also make the neck appear too fat.
-Chin augmentation is accomplished by placing a synthetic implant over the bony chin to improve the balance between the chin and the rest of the face.
-The implant sits directly on the top of the bone and feels like an extension of the bone itself.
+Chin augmentation is accomplished by placing a synthetic chin implant over the bony chin to improve the balance between the chin and the rest of the face.
+The chin implant sits directly on the top of the bone and feels like an extension of the bone itself.